-These regulations are needed on an emergency basis to ensure hospital and nursing home staff, as well as the patients and residents for whom they provide care, are adequately protected in the event of a resurgence of the 2019 Coronavirus (COVID-19) or another communicable disease outbreak.
-These regulations are specifically meant to address the lessons learned in New York State during the COVID-19 pandemic with respect to PPE.
+These regulations are needed on an emergency basis to ensure hospital and nursing home staff, as well as the patients and residents for whom they provide care, are adequately protected during the 2019 Coronavirus (COVID-19) or another communicable disease outbreak.
+These regulations are specifically meant to address the lessons learned in New York State from 2020 to 2021 during the COVID-19 pandemic with respect to PPE.
+As stated in the declaration of the State disaster emergency in Executive Orders No. 11 through 11.9 (November 26, 2021, through September 12, 2022; see 9 NYCRR §§ 9.11 through 9.11.9), New York continues to experience high rates of COVID-19 transmission.
+A possible resurgence of COVID-19 or another communicable disease outbreak necessitates that hospitals and nursing homes continue to have an adequate supply of PPE.